wp-pager/wp-pager/readme.txt

 Yes, you can request a feature by creating an issue on [GitHub](https://github.com/SerhiiCho/wp-pager) and we will try to implement it.

-== Upgrade Notice ==

-= 0.10 =
-The latest and greatest version that has grouped tabs and fixed bugs.
+= ❓ Where can I get full list of Frequently Asked Questions? =

+The full list of questions and answers you can find on the [Official webiste](https://serhiicho.github.io/wp-pager-landing/#frequently-asked-questions).

 == Changelog ==

+= 0.14 =
+* ✨ Added shortcode [wp_pager_album] for displaying album on any page or post
+* ✨ Added more information to the "Info" tab in admin menu

-= 0.6 =
+= 0.13 =
-* 🎨 Optimized plugin
+* 🎨 Refactoring and making code more readable
-* 🐛 Fixed album page switching on mobile screen
+* ✨ Added "Info" tab to admin panel

-= 0.7 =
+= 0.12 =
-* 🔥 Removed 7px padding around the album
+* 🐛 Fixed bug with plugin screenshots are not showing up when updating plugin to a new version
+* ✨ Now you can change to a grouped tab's nested tab by clicking on the parent
-* 🐛 Fixed tiny errors bug for album arrows
+* 🐛 Fixed bug when resizing the browser window the album's height is not changing

-= 0.8 =
+= 0.11 =
-* 🐛 Fixed tiny errors bug for album arrows
+* 🐛 Fixed bug with setting the album's width in settings

-= 0.9 =
-* ✨ Added tab groups feature.
-It simplifies tabs in album by grouping tabs with identical names into one tab.

 = 0.10 =
 * 🐛 Fixed styles on album tab groups
 * ✨ Added hiding info button in Album footer when is mobile device
 * 🐛 Fixed bug

+= 0.9 =
+* ✨ Added tab groups feature.
+It simplifies tabs in album by grouping tabs with identical names into one tab.

-= 0.11 =
+= 0.8 =

-* 🐛 Fixed bug with setting the album's width in settings
+* 🐛 Fixed tiny errors bug for album arrows

-= 0.12 =
+= 0.7 =

-* 🐛 Fixed bug with plugin screenshots are not showing up when updating plugin to a new version
-* ✨ Now you can change to a grouped tab's nested tab by clicking on the parent
+* 🔥 Removed 7px padding around the album
-* 🐛 Fixed bug when resizing the browser window the album's height is not changing
+* 🐛 Fixed tiny errors bug for album arrows

-= 0.13 =
+= 0.6 =

-* 🎨 Refactoring and making code more readable
+* 🎨 Optimized plugin
-* ✨ Added "Info" tab to admin panel

-= 0.14 =

-* ✨ Added shortcode [wp_pager_album] for displaying album on any page or post
-* ✨ Added more information to the "Info" tab in admin menu

-= 0.15 =
+* 🐛 Fixed album page switching on mobile screen